 Dissociation and dissociative identity disorder (DID)

-- Dissociative disorders are a mental illness that affects the way you think.
+- Dissociative disorder is a mental illness that affects the way you think.
 You may have the symptoms of dissociation, without having a dissociative disorder.
 You may have the symptoms of dissociation as part of another mental illness.

 - There are lots of different causes of dissociative disorders.

-- You may get medication and talking therapies for dissociative disorders.
+- You may get talking therapies for dissociative disorders.

 Some of the symptoms of dissociation include the following.